 Ethiopia is investing to expand its domestic grid.
 It has also taken some steps to address the overuse of wood and charcoal, which contributes to deforestation, respiratory problems and river basin degradation.
-But sufficient resources should be allocated to ensure modern energy services (besides electricity) benefit Ethiopia's rural communities.
-Programs which can scale up improved cooking stoves would be particularly beneficial.
-The government should also scale up afforestation and other investments to improve watershed health and prolong the life of dam reservoirs.
+But sufficient resources should be allocated to ensure that modern energy services (besides electricity) benefit Ethiopia's rural communities.
+Programs to distribute improved cooking stoves would be particularly beneficial.
+The government should also increase afforestation and other investments to improve watershed health and prolong the life of dam reservoirs.